Product

 Improve sleep quality

 Treadmills are very popular right now.
-Whether you're looking for a hottie walk, a 12/3/30 workout, or an 18-minute treadmill challenge, this fitness equipment is where you'll get your sweat on.
-Taking a short walk on a treadmill has even become a popular way to improve knee pain.
-Instead of walking forward or on an incline, walk backwards.
+Whether you're looking for a hot walk, a 12/3/30 workout, or an 18-minute treadmill challenge, this piece of fitness equipment will make you work up a sweat.
+Short walks on the treadmill have even become a popular way to relieve knee pain.
+Instead of walking forward or uphill, walk backward.

-Walking backwards on a treadmill - also known as retro walking - is a trick recommended by physical therapists as a way to improve knee pain.
-Kris Ceniza, a physical therapist, trainer and manager at KneeForce, says that whether the pain is caused by an overuse injury, muscle imbalance or tendonitis, walking in reverse can help a lot.
+Walking backwards on the treadmill (also known as walking in reverse) is a method recommended by physical therapists to relieve knee pain, says Kris Ceniza, physical therapist, trainer and manager of KneeForce.
+Whether the pain is caused by an overuse injury, a muscle imbalance, or tendonitis, walking in reverse can be very helpful.

-According to Ceniza, when you walk backwards, you're working the same muscle groups as when walking normally, the only thing that changes is what he calls synergy.
-"Walking typically works your entire lower body, and the same goes for walking backwards," he explains.
-"The difference is that when you walk forward, your quadriceps and hip flexors contract concentrically to swing your legs forward, while your glutes and hamstrings contract eccentrically to control the forward motion of your legs. power."
+According to Ceniza, when you walk backwards, you work the same muscle groups as when you walk normally; the only thing that changes is what he calls synergy.
+“Walking usually works your entire lower body, and so does walking backwards,” he explains.
+“The difference is that when you walk forward, your quadriceps and hip flexors contract centripetally to swing your leg forward, while your glutes and hamstrings contract centrifugally to control the force of your leg's forward motion.”

-This combination helps you propel forward as you walk.
-The problem is that for many people, especially if you have tight hamstrings from a sedentary lifestyle, the muscles may be skewed, which can put unnecessary pressure on your knees.
-With that in mind, here's what experts say rolling back can do for your all-important knee joint.
+This combination helps you propel yourself forward as you walk.
+The problem is that for many people, especially if you have tight hamstrings due to a sedentary lifestyle, the muscles may be askew, which can put undue stress on your knees.
+With that in mind, here's what experts say rolling backward can do to your all-important knee joints.

 Walking backwards on treadmill benefits